d4rekanguok/talenote/README.md

 # TaleNote

-Storybook-esque component directory, built right into SvelteKit
+Storybook-esque component directory, embed right into SvelteKit

-> Please give it a try, but setting up is a PITA right now, also only support SvelteKit from ^1.0.0-next.251
+> Please give it a try, but setting up is a PITA right now.
+It also only supports SvelteKit from ^1.0.0-next.250

-Setting up Storybooks with SvelteKit feels like a daunting task that's overkill for static / content-focused websites.
+Setting up Storybooks with SvelteKit is a daunting task that's overkill for static / content-focused websites.

-TaleNote doesn't run a seperate server — instead, it is embedded into SvelteKit's `routes` directory directly & rely on Vite's glob import to access other components.
+TaleNote doesn't run a separate server — instead, it is embedded into SvelteKit's `routes` directory directly & relies on Vite's glob import to access other components.

 ![demo](./demo.gif)